 - Dr Jane Qiu (UNSW Australia)

 - Martin, L. (2015).
 A dynamic, double hierarchy model of multicultural individuals’ roles in culturally diverse teams.
-Best Paper Proceedings of the Academy of Management.
+Academy of Management Best Paper Proceedings.
 Presented at the Academy of Management Annual Conference, Vancouver, Canada, August.
 Finalist for the Douglas Nigh Award, International Management Division.

 - Martin, L. (2016).
 Helpful or harmful?
 Multiculturals in teams.
 To be presented in symposium session at the International Association for Cross-Cultural Psychology (IACCP) Biennial Conference, Nagoya, Japan, August.